amirtabatabaii/First-project/README.md

-# portofilo
+# Sample
-this is my sample portofilo
+this is my first Javascript code!